ni/systemlink-operations-handbook/handbook/ldap/ldap.md

 ### LDAP Group Mapping

-The LDAP Group mapping looks for the values in the LDAP `memberOf` attribute.
-This attribute's value is an array of group DNs.
-The value provided to SystemLink must exactly match one value available in the `memberOf` attribute array.
+LDAP Group mapping queries the `objectClass` of `group` (Active Directory specific), `groupOfName`, and `groupOfUniqueNames` to matches either `member` or `uniqueMember` attributes of the group.

 ### LDAP User Mapping

-You may specify a specific LDAP username when creating workspace and role mappings.
+You may specify a LDAP username when creating workspace and role mappings.
 The username you specify is the same as the usernames for logging into SystemLink.

 ### LDAP Attribute Mapping